amar2468/GameHive/README.md

 2. Computer Choice - A random choice will be made between rock, paper, scissors

-3. Attempts - User is given three attempts to win the round.
-In order to win points, they need to either:
-(a) Win 3 times
-(b) Win 2 times
+3. To win a game, a user (player or computer) would need to win 3 rounds.
+In other words, the first user to win 3 rounds wins the game.

-4. Points - If the user wins the round, they will receive 10 points.
-This will be added to their total score for this game and the leaderboard for this game can be found in the profile page under the sidebar heading "Leaderboard"
+4. Points - If the player wins the game, they will receive 10 points.
+This will be added to their total score for this game and the leaderboard for this game can be found in the profile page under the sidebar option "Leaderboard".
+The computer does not get any points regardless of whether they win the game.

 MULTIPLAYER MODE: